jmcaluyafuentes/portfolio-T1A2/READ.md

 Six projects are shown in the 'projects' page.
 I used the Ed challenges on this

 At the early stage of making the project, I used Flexbox to layout the home page.
 Later on, our educator Matt gave us the opportunity to learn CSS Grid during the master class.
-So after that, I used grid on the rest of pages (i.e., projects, blog, about) to layout the whole page and just used flex in each grid item when necessary.
-I saved time by using grid in contrast to using flexbox in home page.
+So after that, I used grid for the rest of pages (i.e., projects, blog, about).
+It is easier to layout the whole page with grid and just use flexbox on grid items when necessary.

 ### Blog Page

 <img src="./markdown-images/screenshot-blog-page.jpg" alt="Projects page in mobile, tablet and desktop screens" width="700px">

-Unlike the projects page, there is only one column in blog page as it is appropriate in reading purposes.
+Unlike the projects page, there is only one column in blog page as it is appropriate for reading purposes.
 On top of the page are the list of five blog titles and their published dates.
-Each title is linked to its blog post on the same page for easy navigation.
+For easy navigation, each title is linked to its blog post on the same page.
 Semantic time tags are used for the published date.

 In each blog post, semantic tags are used in author, date and image using address, time and figure tags, respectively.
 Under each post has a link called "back to top" which is useful if the user wants to check again the list of titles at the beginning of the page.